eMetaboHUB-MAMA/mama-paper/paper/paper.md

 The option two is only recommended if you want to run the lastest version of the MAMA project.
 **Warning**: you need to update MAMA configuration files (`config/mama-config.ini` for `MAMA - REST` and `config/mama-webapp.json` for `MAMA WebApp`).
-We also advise to host configuration files on the server side and mount them into your Docker containers with `-v | --volumes` docker option or edit directly files in docker containers + `docker commit` changes.
+We also advise to host configuration files on the server side and mount them into your Docker containers with `-v | --volumes` docker option or edit directly files in docker containers (then `docker commit` changes; disencouraged).
 The Apache daemon must be restart to reload configuration updates in both containers).

 <!-- FAIR and GDPR -->